kamaldeen91/qsp-modeling-with-python/README.md

 For instance:
 ###### multi_dose_simulation(3, 7, 3, 24, 100, 1)
-will simulate the 3 system of ODE model (with parameters provided in #pk_model_and_par.py) for 7 days for drug of 100mg/l taken 3 times every 24 hours - and provide an output for the central compartment (c = 1)
+will simulate the 3 system of ODE (provided in pk_model_and_par.py) for 7 days, for drug of conc = 100mg/l taken 3 times every 24 hours - and provide an output for the central compartment (c = 1)

 ##### For multiple dose with delay simulation